alecshelembe/Ad-page/README.md

 Pro code my best work yet.

+Read line by line to understand the flow of the website and functions start at index.php

-Database settings at top of functions page add database proteas
+Database settings at top of functions page, add database "proteas"

-Developed by Alec Shelembe. not for commercial use.
+Developed by Alec Shelembe.
+Not suitable for commercial use.

 I am amazed at the number of pages that are used to run this site.